martenscs/my-account/README.md

    without considering the security implications of this approach.
 When using the implicit grant, the access tokens are exposed to the user and potentially other applications with access to the user's browser.
-Additionally, sessionStorage is scoped per origin and window/tab, which makes it accessible to other applications running on the same server and port (Data Broker connection handler) loaded in the same tab.
+Additionally, sessionStorage is scoped per origin and window/tab, which makes it accessible to other applications running on the same server and port (Data Governance Server connection handler) loaded in the same tab.
 An alternate approach would be to use the OAuth 2 authentication code grant, which would keep the access token on the server so that it would not be exposed to the user or stored in the browser.
 Please see the following specifications for additional information on this issue:

    http://tools.ietf.org/html/rfc6749#section-1.3.2
    https://html.spec.whatwg.org/multipage/webstorage.html#the-sessionstorage-attribute